AlecAivazis/jeeves/README.md

 !deposit Lava Core, 2x Righteous Orb
 ```

-NOTE: item names are not case-sensitive but the command is, so `!deposit lava core` would have also worked.
+**NOTE**: item names are not case-sensitive but the command name is.
+So, `!deposit lava core` works but `!DEPOSIT Lava Core`
+does not work.

 #### Withdrawing Items